Learn what you need to do in QuickBooks Online and QuickBooks Desktop if you need to file both a 1099-MISC and 1099-NEC.

 With QuickBooks you can elect to print and e-file your 1099-MISC and/or 1099-NEC.
 To create these forms there are a few steps you can take now to ensure your chart of accounts are properly mapped for both the 1099-MISC and 1099-NEC forms and reports.

 Learn more about filing your 1099s this year.

 What do I need to do before I e-file both forms?

-IMPORTANT: You only need to follow the steps below if you need to file both a 1099-NEC and a 1099-MISC.
+IMPORTANT: You only need to follow the steps below if you need to file both a 1099-NEC and a 1099-MISC and haven't separated your accounts.
 This is determined by which types of boxes you select when you create your 1099s in QuickBooks.
 Most businesses only select “non-employee compensation” for contractor payments.
 In this case, no adjustments are needed, and you do not need to continue with this article.
 However, if you do need to select other types of payments to report, you’ll need to adjust your accounts and payments to prepare your books.
 Follow this article to update your company file.

 If you need to file both forms